Search

 On this page

-Victims are directed to dial *72 followed by a phone number. *72 is used to forward any calls to the victim's phone number to an alternate phone number.
-If *72 is dialed by the victim, suspects will receive all incoming calls including legitimate financial institution phone calls that may potentially flag actual fraudulent charges by the suspects.
+You are directed to dial *72 followed by a phone number. *72 is used to forward any calls to your phone number to an alternate phone number.
+If you dial *72, fraudsters will receive all incoming calls including legitimate financial institution phone calls that may potentially flag actual fraudulent charges by the fraudsters.

-Fraudsters go to the victim's residence in person to pick up their bank cards.
+Fraudsters go to your residence in person to pick up your bank cards.
 Some recent reporting identified victims being directed to put their bank card and PIN number in an envelope and place on their front steps for pick-up by an "investigator".
 Fraudsters retrieve the card and proceed to complete unauthorized transactions.

 A scammer calls you to ask for your help to catch a bank employee who has been stealing money.
 To help, you need to go to your bank and make a cash withdrawal from your account.
 The scammer tells you not to let the bank teller know what you're doing because the teller might be involved.
 After the withdrawal, the scammer meets you in a nearby parking lot, where you turn over the cash.